 The WellthCare Paradigm: Turning Prevention Into Wealth

-At WellthCare, we take a fundamentally different approach.
-Instead of punishing unhealthy behaviors with higher premiums, we reward preventive actions that improve health - and automatically build employee wealth in the process.
-Our patent-pending Health-to-Wealth system tracks 75 preventive health actions (such as preventive screenings, labs, and medication adherence) and funnels the savings from fewer claims into:
+At WellthCare, we do things differently.
+Instead of punishing unhealthy habits with higher premiums, we reward preventive actions that improve health — and automatically build employees' wealth in the process.
+Our patent-pending Health-to-Wealth system tracks 75 preventive actions (screenings, labs, medication adherence) and funnels the savings into:

 - The WellthCare Store™ — real, spendable dollars for FSA-approved health products